semgrep/semgrep-docs/docs/semgrep-ci/running-semgrep-ci-without-semgrep-app.md

       # A Docker image with Semgrep installed.
 Do not change this.
       image: returntocorp/semgrep

-    # Skip any PR created by dependabot to avoid permission issues:
+    # To skip any PR created by dependabot to avoid permission issues:
     if: (github.actor != 'dependabot[bot]')

     steps: